Azure/alz-terraform-accelerator/docs/wiki/[User-Guide]-Quick-Start-Phase-1.md

 ## 1.2 Azure Subscriptions

-We recommend setting up 4 subscriptions for Azure landing zones.
-These are bootstrap, management, identity and networking.
+We recommend setting up 3 subscriptions for Azure landing zones.
+These are management, identity and networking.
+See our [advanced scenarios][wiki_advanced_scenarios] section for alternatives.

-- Bootstrap: This is used to deploy the storage account and identities for your continuous delivery pipeline.
-- Management: This is used to deploy the management resources, such as log analytics and automation accounts.
+- Management: This is used to deploy the bootstrap and management resources, such as log analytics and automation accounts.
 - Identity: This is used to deploy the identity resources, such as Azure AD and Azure AD Domain Services.
 - Networking: This is used to deploy the networking resources, such as virtual networks and firewalls.